JCBaratault/HIP/docs/markdown/hip_porting_guide.md

 ```
 #ifdef __NVCC__
 // Compiled with nvcc
-//  Could be compiling with Cuda language extensions enabled (for example, a ".cu file)
+//  Could be compiling with CUDA language extensions enabled (for example, a ".cu file)
 //  Could be in pass-through mode to an underlying host compile OR (for example, a .cpp file)

 ```